hydrobot004/Troy_Portfolio/README.md

 # [Project 3: Data Science IOT Anomaly, Risk, and Failure Prediction Detection: Project Overview](https://github.com/hydrobot004/pumpsensors-01)
-* Any dataset can be implemented from similar IoT related devices that produce time series data.
+* Cleaned datasets can be implemented from IoT devices
-* This project can help you to learn:
+* We format your data for time series analysis.
-* how to approach sensors data
+* You will gain;
-* how to find anomalies which can identify pumps or other IOT devices at risk,
+* How your sensors perform,
-* slopes in the time series record, another indicator of potential failure.
+* We find anomalies which can identify IoT sensors at risk.
-* python code which can be run on AWS Sagemaker or a desktop Jupyter notebook
+* Python code which can be run on AWS Sagemaker or a desktop Jupyter notebook

 ## Code and Resources Used
 * Python Version: 3.7